zinzy/zinzy.website-v2/_notes/antilibrary.md

 ---
 category: "Media"
+excerpt: "Books, articles, films, podcasts, and other media artefacts that I would like to consume at some point in the future"
 ---

-# Antilibrary
-These are books, articles, films, podcasts, and other media artefacts that I would like to consume at some point in the future.

 ## Books
 - _Black Womanhood: Images, Icons and Ideologies of the African Body_ by Barbara Thompson